52ForPeerReview/S0AndS0/rounds/_r000/043_css-menu-example.md

 This week I've published an example navigation menu that is built with pure CSS and HTML.
 Check the [live demo][link__web_site] to explore the features, and the [documentation][link__documentation] for how to submit bug reports or suggest enhancements; source code is, as always, available via [GitHub][link__source].

-Git may be used to clone source code and edit localy, eg...
+Git may be used to clone source code and edit locally, eg...

 ```Bash